 November 17 – 18

 I was offered a very unique opportunity to ride on the Phoenix Suns private jet to watch them play the LA Lakers at the Staples Center, stay at the Beverly Wilshire, and meet (okay, take a picture with) LaVar Ball.
 And a picture of Dustin Hooks.
 I will be forever grateful to my friend and coworker Rob for this experience.

 From the desert to the frozen tundra

 December 20 – December 23

-Because we get 2 weeks off from work each holiday season, and because I didn’t have anything else to do, my boyfriend and I decided to take a holiday road trip from Phoenix up to Minneapolis, MN to spend Christmas with my parents.
-We used the Roadtrippers app to find interesting destinations along the way to help break up the drive.
+Because we get 2 weeks off from work each holiday season, and because I didn’t have anything else to do, I decided to take a holiday road trip from Phoenix up to Minneapolis, MN to spend Christmas with my parents.
+I used the Roadtrippers app to find interesting destinations along the way to help break up the drive.
 If you haven’t used the app, do it now.
 It will change the way you view road trips forever, even if you’re already a fan.

 Day 1: Phoenix, AZ > Petrified National Forest > Amarillo, TX